-Starting Costs for a Trucking Company
+Start Up Cost for a Trucking Company

 There are a number of things to consider when budgeting out your new business idea.
 Keep in mind that costs can differ drastically, depending on where your business is located, where you plan to run, the equipment you choose, and whether or not you buy or lease your trucks and trailers.
 In general, apart from the equipment needed, you could spend anywhere from $6,000 to $16,000 to start a trucking business.

-Costs for starting a trucking company include:
+Cost for starting a trucking company include: